 Description - What happened?
-Feelings - What were you thinking and feeling?
+Feelings - What were you thinking and feeling? reenings - what were you thinking and reening!

 Evaluation - What was good and bad about the experience?

+, , , , , , , , , , , , , , , , , , ,

 Analysis - What sense can you make of the situation?

+Conclusion - What else could you have done?

-Conclusion - What else could y you have done?
-Action Plan - If it arose again, what would you do?
-Nursing Student Signature D ate: Preceptor/Associate Preceptor Signature D ate:
+Conclusion - What else could you have done:

+Action plan If it areas again u what would you do?
+Action plan - If it arose again, v vriat would you do?
+Nursing student signature Date: Preceptor/Associate Preceptor signature Date: i ieceptoi signatule

 During clinical placements each student is expected to complete 5 hours of reflective time per week, to augment their learning.
 This can be spent outside the practice placement area.
+This is a record of how the student spent this time.
+Include an account of any of the following: Reflection/Self-Directed Study/Directed Learning/Problem Solving Activities